awsdocs/amazon-rds-user-guide/doc_source/Oracle.Resources.Siebel.md

 If you want to collect performance statistics on your Siebel Database, you can add the Oracle Statspack feature\.
 For more information, see [Oracle Statspack](Appendix.Oracle.Options.Statspack.md)\.

 Some option changes are applied immediately, and some option changes are applied during the next maintenance window for the DB instance\.
 For more information, see [Working with Option Groups](USER_WorkingWithOptionGroups.md)\.
 After you create a customized option group, modify your DB instance to attach it\.
-For more information, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ### Performance Tuning with Parameters<a name="Oracle.Resources.Siebel.Parameters"></a>

 You manage your DB engine configuration through the use of parameters in a DB parameter group\.
 When you created your Oracle DB instance, you used the default DB parameter group\.
 If you want to customize your database configuration, you can create a new parameter group for your DB instance\.

 When you change a parameter, depending on the type of the parameter, the changes are applied either immediately or after you manually reboot the DB instance\.
 For more information, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
 After you create a customized parameter group, modify your DB instance to attach it\.
-For more information, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 To optimize your Oracle DB instance for Siebel CRM, you can customize certain parameters\.
 The following table shows some recommended parameter settings\.
 For more information about performance tuning Siebel CRM, see [Siebel CRM Performance Tuning Guide](https://docs.oracle.com/cd/E63029_01/books/PerformTun/toc.htm)\.